There are so many iOS 11 problems for the iPhone and iPad that it's becoming difficult for Apple to fix them all. That's where we are here to help.

 3. Messages conversations are out of order

 Struggling to find a conversation in the Messages app on your iPhone?
 That may be because of a bug in iOS 11 that caused conversations to appear out of order.
 Fortunately, the solution is as simple as the problem.
-Anyone experiencing this issue can upgrade to iOS 11.2.5 and should see their conversations stay neatly ordered.
+Anyone experiencing this issue can upgrade to iOS 11.2.5 or later and should see their conversations stay neatly ordered.